 Icon Class

 The Icon Class is the newest and largest class of Royal Caribbean ships by size.
-The first ship in the Icon Class, Icon of the Seas, is currently under construction at the Meyer Turku shipyard inΒ Finland.Β There are also two additional ships planned in this class as well.
+The first ship in the Icon Class, Icon of the Seas, debuted in January 2024.
+A second Icon-class ship, Star of the Seas, is set to begin sailing in summer 2025.
+There are two additional ships planned in this class as well.

-Icon of the Seas will feature 20 total decks, 2,805 staterooms, 7 pools, 9 whirlpools, and 6 record-breaking waterslides.
-Further, Icon will be the cruise lineβs first ship powered by liquefied natural gas (LNG).
-Along with shore power connection and waste heat recovery systems, this new ship will be the cruise lineβs most sustainable to date.
+As a major advancement on the environmental front, Icon of the Seas was Royal Caribbean’s first ship powered by liquefied natural gas (LNG).
+Along with shore power connection and waste heat recovery systems, this new ship is one the cruise line’s most sustainable to date.

 Oasis Class

 Central Park is an open-air space nestled in the middle of the ship.
-This area is a beautifully designed greenspace with some of the best specialty restaurants.
-It also provides a romantic atmosphere for al fresco dining and bars.
+This area is a beautifully designed green space with some of the best specialty restaurants.
+It also provides a romantic atmosphere for al fresco dining or grabbing a cocktail at one of the bars.

-In addition, Oasis Class ships are home to Broadway entertainment in the main theater, a zip line, an ice skating rink, and the Flowrider surf simulator.
-The ships (except Allure of the Seas) also feature the Perfect Storm waterslides and the Ultimate Abyss.
+In addition, Oasis Class ships are home to Broadway entertainment in the main theater, a zip line, an ice skating rink, and the FlowRider surf simulator.
+The ships (except Allure of the Seas) also feature the Perfect Storm waterslides and the Ultimate Abyss dry slide.

 The Oasis Class offers some unique dining options too.
 Symphony of the Seas was the first ship to debut Hooked Seafood, a casual seafood restaurant.
 Portside BBQ also debuted on the amplified Oasis of the Seas, in addition to the El Loco Fresh casual eatery and Playmakers Sports Bar and Arcade.